-Mount Vernon Library Commons Build Sustainable
+Mount Vernon Library Commons Built Sustainably

 Energy Use Intensity (EUI)